The Righteous Mind: Why Good People are Divided by Politics and Religion by Jonathan Haidt

 So, you can see that I don’t want to consume it.
 But, if it were safe for human consumption, I wouldn’t support any motion to get it banned.

-Just like that some actions might not be preferable to me.
-But, I will not have them banned to others.
+Just like that some actions might not be agreeable to me.
+But, I will not have them banned for everyone.

-But, conservatives don’t want anyone to do the things they think are wrong and what they think is wrong is determined more by dogma and tradition than by reason.
+But, conservatives don’t want anyone to do the things they think are wrong and the things they consider to be wrong are determined more by dogma and tradition than by reason.
 And this is where the problem lies.
 He doesn’t address this issue at all in the book.

 In fact, he goes one step further and aggravates the problem further by seeking to justify this kind of insular thinking by attributing such feelings to certain moral foundations.
 He says, “See this is why people think that way.
 It is human nature.”.